Can We Know the Pronunciation of the Name of YHVH?

 Here is the place to say that the present author is against the teachings of some in the Messianic movement about “a Jewish conspiracy” of hiding His true Name, Yehovah, blessed be His Name.

-But for more understanding of this controversial matter, and how to pronounce the Name of YHVH, the reader is encourage to read the articles from the series “The Name of Yehovah.”
+But for more understanding of this controversial matter, and how to pronounce the Name of YHVH, the reader is encouraged to read the articles from the series “The Name of Yehovah.”